-Once the cacao bean have been removed from the pods, they are fermented to remove the mucilage, stop the bean from germinating, and to begin flavor development.
+Once the cacao bean has been removed from the pods, they are fermented to remove the mucilage, stop the bean from germinating, and to begin flavor development.
 Many farmers traditionally ferment the beans in a large pile on the ground in between banana leaves or sacks.
 Some producer groups, such as our producer, bring the beans to a central fermentation area where they are fermented in wooden boxes for a period up to six days.
-Fermentation is essential to the development of a high quality cacao bean that will be transformed into gourmet chocolate.
+Fermentation is essential to the development of a high-quality cacao bean that will be transformed into gourmet chocolate.

 Fermenting the beans

 After fermentation, the cacao bean is dried, bringing the humidity of the beans down to between 6% and 8% for storage and export.
 Cacao beans are often dried in the sun, which can happen on tarps, mats, or patios.
 They are continually raked so that they will dry more evenly.
 The drying process can take up to a week; however, if the beans are dried too long they will become brittle.
 If they are not dried long enough they run the risk of becoming moldy.
 Some producers also have access to automatic driers, which are used when the weather is rainy or cloudy and they are unable to sun dry the beans.
 Once dried, cacao bean can be stored for 4-5 years.